GeniusPilot2016/NeoBleeper/docs/MANUAL.md

       These indicators flash or highlight during playback or input, helping you monitor activity at a glance.

     - #### Reset Option
-      **Reset Colors to Default Values:** A one-click button to restore all color settings to their original defaultsperfect for undoing experiments or starting fresh.
+      **Reset Colors to Default Values:** A one-click button to restore all color settings to their original defaults, perfect for undoing experiments or starting fresh.

   - ## Tools
     These compact yet powerful tools in `File` menu provides quick access to three core features of NeoBleeper, each designed to streamline your workflow and expand creative possibilities.
 Each option is paired with a keyboard shortcut for fast, hands-on control: